Have you been to a concert recently? Everyone has their hands in the air, but they are holding their phones.

 So as I said at the beginning… I get why people like taking photos at weddings.
 But I also think it’s really sad when I see family at the wedding ceremony moving around trying to get a photo.
 And I think it’s really sad when I see the Bride & Grooms parents viewing their children’s wedding from behind their camera.
 They are missing out on really watching and experiencing the good stuff… the wedding.

-Hire a photographer who’s work you LOOOOVE and then everyone can sit back and experience these amazing moments as they happen.
+Hire a photographer whose work you LOOOOVE and then everyone can sit back and experience these amazing moments as they happen.

 Having said all this, I know that people love taking photos at weddings, and if you are not prepared to have a totally unplugged wedding here is some advice for the wedding ceremony.